 As the weather gets colder customers are on the lookout for something warm, cozy and comforting.
 While for some that might mean a flannel blanket and a few episodes of Roseanne, in the restaurant industry it adds up to one thing: soup.
 Technomic reported back in February that soup purchases outside of the home have gone up considerably from 2 years ago.
-Today, 61 percent of consumers order soup at restaurants at least occasionally, compared to 52 percent in 2010.
+Today, 61% of consumers order soup at restaurants at least occasionally, compared to 52% in 2010.

-- In order for soup to sell, it has to be fresh.
-According to Technomic’s study, 86 percent of respondents cite that a soup’s freshness is either important or extremely important when making a purchasing decision.
+According to Technomic’s study, 86% of respondents cite that a soup’s freshness is either important or extremely important when making a purchasing decision.
 For this reason, it is a good idea to advertise your soups as “prepared daily,” “made fresh,” or “made in-house.”
 Consider pacing a soup kettle or soup merchandiser in visible countertop areas to entice customers.

-- Provide options that are both familiar and unique.
 When it comes to soup, customers crave both.
-In the Technomic study, 73 percent of respondents reported that familiarity is important when ordering soup, while 53 percent are looking for something unique.
+In the Technomic study, 73% of respondents reported that familiarity is important when ordering soup, while 53% are looking for something unique.
 In order to appeal to both of these groups, you could offer a variety of soups or a single soup that represents a twist on the familiar, such as spicy chicken noodle.

 More from 8 Ways to Sell More Soup and Chili in Your Restaurant...